+A spatial or geographical boundary can be used to determine the area within which both the search and detention incident to that search may occur.
 In Bailey v.
 United States, 568 U.S. 186, 201 (2013), the Supreme Court concluded that because the rule announced in Summers "grants substantial authority to police officers to detain outside of the traditional rules of the Fourth Amendment, it must be circumscribed."
 The Court decided "[a] spatial constraint defined by the immediate vicinity of the premises to be searched is therefore required for detentions incident to the execution of a search warrant."
-Id. (holding that detention of person one mile from premises, who had left premises before search began, was not sufficiently connected to search of premises).
+Id. (holding that detention of a person one mile from premises, who had left premises before search began, was not sufficiently connected to search of premises).
 "Confining an officer's authority to detain under Summers to the immediate vicinity of a premises to be searched is a proper limit because it accords with the rationale of the rule."
 Id.
 Thus, as in Bailey, when law enforcement waits to stop or detain a suspect until after he or she has left the search location, "the lawfulness of detention is controlled [not by Summers, but] by other standards," namely, probable cause or reasonable suspicion.
-Id. at 202.
+Id. at 202; see also United States v.
+Ramirez, 976 F.3d 946, 956 (9th Cir.
+2020) (holding a Fourth Amendment violation occurred where "[i]t was only by posing as police officers investigating a fictitious home burglary that the agents convinced Ramirez to drive home, thereby creating the authority to seize him and his car that did not otherwise exist at the time").